Every patient in this experimental drug trial saw their cancer disappear, researchers say

 "I told my family," Roth told The New York Times.
 "They didn't believe me."

-These same remarkable results would be seen in 14 patients in the study, which was published Sunday in the New England Journal of Medicine.
+These same remarkable results would be seen in 14 patients to date.
+The study was published Sunday in the New England Journal of Medicine.
 All of the patients had rectal cancer in a locally advanced stage, with a rare mutation called mismatch repair deficiency (MMRd).

 They were given six months of treatment with an immunotherapy drug called dostarlimab, from the pharmaceutical company GlaxoSmithKline, which helped fund the research.
 The cancer vanished in every single one of them — undetectable by physical exam, endoscopy, PET scans or MRI scans, the researchers said.